canada-water/coolgreen/README.md

 I have done my best to make the installation of this as streamlined and simple as possible.
 There are currently two methods of installation: choosing a release .tar.gz file, or using the latest, bleeding-edge version of this which I have out.
 I recommend sticking to the point release, but if you're adventerous, you can go ahead and use the source directly.

 **release**

-To install the release, you have to first download the .tar.gz archive.
-To unpack it, run ``tar -xzvf coolgreen-<release-number>.tar.gz``.
+To install the release, you have to first download the .tar.gz archive from the releases tab.
+To unpack it, run:

+``tar -xzvf coolgreen-<release-number>.tar.gz``

+After the archive is unpacked, ``cd`` into the unpacked folder.